-- EqlAs carried out for the National Park Partnership Plan 2012-2017 and the Local Development Plan 2015 - EqIAs carried out for other plans produced for the Cairngorms National Park - Cairngorms National Park Authority Equality Outcomes 2013-2017 - Generic EqIAs carried out for publications (which provide evidence for the publication of the NPPP itself) and websites (which provide evidence for any web based material associated with the NPPP) - National Standards for Community Engagement b) Impacts b) impacts Equality Impacts (positive, negative, no effect, not clear) High, medium, group low Age The National Park Partnership Plan will seek to M increase accessibility to the Park and the ability of people of all ages, including under-represented groups such as young people, to experience and enjoy its special qualities.
+- EqlAs carried out for the National Park Partnership Plan 2012-2017 and the Local Development Plan 2015 - EqlAs carried out for other plans produced for the Cairngorms National Park - Cairngorms National Park Authority Equality Outcomes 2013-2017 - Generic EqIAs carried out for publications (which provide evidence for the publication of the NPPP itself) and websites (which provide evidence for any web based material associated with the NPPP) - National Standards for Community Engagement b) Impacts

+Equality Impacts (positive, negative, no effect, not clear) High,

+group medium,

+low

+Age The National Park Partnership Plan seeks to M

+increase accessibility to the Park and the ability of

+people of all ages, including under-represented

+groups such as young people, to experience and

+enjoy its special qualities.
+This impact is likely to

+be positive.
+Potential medium negative impacts

+may arise as plan documents may not be easily

+accessible to all age groups.

+Disability The National Park Partnership Plan seeks to M

+increase accessibility to the Park and the ability of

+all people to experience and enjoy its special

+qualities.
 This impact is likely to be positive.

-Potential medium negative impacts may arise as documentation and consultation material may not be easily accessible to all age Disability groups.
-The National Park Partnership Plan will seek to M Disability increase accessibility to the Park and the ability of 1.1 all people to experience and enjoy its special qualities.
-This impact is likely to be positive.
-Potential medium negative impacts may arise as documentation and consultation material may not be easily accessible to all groups.
+Potential medium negative impacts may arise as plan documents may not be easily accessible to all

+disability groups.

 Gender / Neutral impact on this group.
-L gender reassignment Marriage and civil Neutral impact on this group.
-L partnership Pregnancy Neutral impact on this group.
-L and maternity Race Materials published as part of the consultation М process may not be accessible and/or understood by non-English speakers.
-Religion / belief Neutral impact on this group.
-L Sexual Neutral impact on this group.
-L orientation a) elimate discrimination, eg against disability, harassment, victimization, or less favourable treatment.
-Example: in CNPA employment and recruitment activities b) advance equality of opportunity eg by removing or minimizing disadvantage linked to gender, age, ability etc, or encouraging participation of under-represented groups.
+L

+gender Nedd at impact on this group. -

+reassignment

+Marriage and Neutral impact on this group.
+L

+civil Treat at impact on this group. -

+partnership

+Pregnancy Neutral impact on this group.
+L

+and

+maternity

+Race Plan documents may not be accessible and/or M

+understood by non-English speakers.

+Religion / Neutral impact on this group.
+L

+belief

+Sexual Neutral impact on this group.
+L

+orientation